PrismCat

 See a failed request?
 Hit Replay, tweak the prompt or parameters right in your browser, and resend instantly.
 No need to re-run your Python/Node script.

-Mutate outbound JSON request bodies with JSON Patch rules — cap max_tokens globally, swap models, strip fields a framework auto-injected, all without touching your code.
+Rewrite outbound requests without touching your code — set, remove, or conditionally default JSON body fields, append/prepend to arrays, and set or strip HTTP headers.
 Each rule is matched by method / path / JSON content; the log detail page shows a side-by-side diff of the original vs. final request.

 > 🔒 Strictly opt-in.
 PrismCat is a transparent proxy by default and never touches your requests unless you (1) flip the master switch, (2) define rules, and (3) bind them to specific upstreams.
 Skip any of those steps and every byte is forwarded untouched.